Joelgp83/Build-scripts-for-switchroot-android/README.md

 ## Getting the files you need after build

 The script will place the resulting android-switch install .zip in `android/<rom name>_files`.
-Further, in that folder you will find a `switchroot/install` folder containing the `.dtb` and `boot.img` files that hekate will flash.
-Simply copy the zip file and the `switchroot` folder to the sd card's hos partition, and you'll be ready to flash the new build with hekate and TWRP.
+Further, in that folder you will find a `switchroot/install` folder containing the `twrp.img`, `tegra210-icosa.dtb` and `boot.img` files that hekate will flash.
+Simply copy the zip file and the `switchroot` folder to the sd card's hos partition, and you'll be ready to flash the new build with hekate (Get the latest from https://github.com/CTCaer/hekate/releases) and TWRP.